Lottie Venne: Later years

 Venne was also in the 1917 film Masks and Faces.
-Later stage appearances included the role of Mrs. Shuttleworth, with Charles Hawtrey and Gladys Cooper, in Maugham's Home and Beauty in 1919 at the Playhouse Theatre.
+Later stage appearances included the role of Mrs Shuttleworth, with Charles Hawtrey and Gladys Cooper, in Maugham's Home and Beauty in 1919 at the Playhouse Theatre.
 That year, she was also Mary Knowle in The Romantic Age, a comedy by A. A. Milne at the Comedy Theatre.
 Later, she played Lady Catherine in The Circle at the Haymarket Theatre.
 She also reprised her role in Jack Straw (1923) and appeared in The Claimant (1924).
 The next year, at the Lyric Theatre, Hammersmith, she appeared in Lionel and Clarissa.
 Her last performance was at the Lyric, Hammersmith on 30 September 1927.

 By the end of her career, Venne had appeared in over 200 roles.
 The theatre community feted Venne in a Jubilee "super-matinee" celebration on 13 November 1925.
 For the occasion, J. M. Barrie provided scenes from a new play, Shall We Join the Ladies? starring Dion Boucicault, Jr., Gwen Ffrangcon Davies, Ronald Squire, Marie Lohr, Johnston Forbes-Robertson, Gladys Cooper, Gerald du Maurier and others.
 Others who took part in the celebration included Sonnie Hale, Henry Ainley, Jack Hulbert, Cicely Courtneidge, Marie Tempest, Madge Kendal (who gave the tribute to her) and George Grossmith, Jr.

-Venne married actor Walter H. Fisher, with whom she had performed early in her career on tour, in The Happy Land and in Trial by Jury.
+Venne married the actor Walter H. Fisher, with whom she had performed early in her career on tour, in The Happy Land and in Trial by Jury.
 Their son was the actor H. J. Fisher, and their daughter the actress Audrey Fisher.

-She died in a London nursing home in 1928, aged 76 years.
+She died in a London nursing home in 1928, aged 79 years.
 Venne's obituary in The Times commented that her "knowing smile, a smirk that was all her own, made her a personality regarded with real affection during her long [career]".